gtdoctor/BasicBashWorker_for_UKBiobankDNANexus/README.md

 - For simple binaries with no dependencies, add the compiled programme with correct permission to basicbashworker/usr/bin/ folder; and then recompile the applet with "dx build"
 - Alternatively, upload the binary to your DNANexus platform stoarge and modify the bash_update.sh to download it to the worker on startup, and then recompile the applet.
 - Use a docker image for more complex programmes with dependenices.
 Note the Dockerfile, if built on the worker, cannot be in the $HOME directory (so use eg `/tmp/` )  and Dokerfile must include a line `ENV TMP=/tmp` .

-For other useful flags for dx run e.g. worker instance, priority etc, see https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities